adilababayeva13/GNU-Octave/README.md

 - It has numerous built-in functions and various plotting capabilities.

-- It also aallows for developing user-defined functions.
+- It also allows for developing user-defined functions.

 - It is a free software, and highly compatible with Matlab.